Karen-O94/Employee-Tracker/README.md

 The application takes in the user's reponses and populates the corresponding fields in the database.
 For example,`first_name` is populated with the employee's first name.

+The `console.table` package prints out the data in a table format and you can view if an employee has been added or updated by clicking the view all employees option

 ## Final Product
 The Employee Tracker will allow a client to do the following actions:
  * Add departments, roles, employees